jgordon/axioms/axioms/01 Eventualities.md

                       (argn x i e))))))))
 ```

-1.16 The 'gen' relation is between two eventualities, which are almost
+1.16 The `gen` relation is between two eventualities, which are almost
 identical but not quite, e.g., the same event under different
 descriptions.